 If you're heading to Denver, Colorado, chances are your bride likes to have a little outdoor fun—and there's plenty to be had.
 In winter, you can ski some of the world's top slopes just a half hour to an hour outside of the city.
 The rest of the year, find plenty to do including hiking Pikes Peak and Gardens of the Gods National Parks, exploring Rocky Mountain National Park, getting an introduction to rock climbing, or rafting beginner-friendly rapids along Clear Creek.

 For the Booze Aficionados

 Pack your Denver bachelorette party weekend with a little of everything.
-This three-day Denver bachelorette party itinerary will get you the best of the city, it's surroundings, and everything in between.
+This three-day Denver bachelorette party itinerary will get you the best activities in the city, its surroundings, and everything in between.

 Morning: If you arrive in time for breakfast, make sure it's at HASHtag, a delicious spot with breakfast and brunch favorites including warm churro bites, big cast iron cinnamon rolls, smoked salmon toast, and the wake and bake skillet: a cast iron full of scrambled eggs, mushrooms, gruyere cheese, and roasted veggies.

 Afternoon: Get the weekend off to the right start with a taste of Denver's best: wine or beer.
 If it's wine you're after, head to The Infinite Monkey Theorem, where you can tour the urban winery's operations and then sample from the kegged, bottled, and canned wines.
 If you're after beers, hop on the Denver Brewery Bus for five stops: Renegade Brewing Company, Factotum Brewhouse, Rackhouse/C-Squared cidery; and a surprise brewery your tour guide will bring you to based on your tastes.